ffaristocrat/mechbay/README.md

 This is currently a mess.
 The expansion pack radically changed the layout of some files (primarily characters) and wrecked a lot of the progress I had made.
 I haven't had the time/energy to update things.

+## Tools

+You'll need Python 3.9 to run the scripts.

 ## General Thoughts

 GGCR uses CriWare for managing its assets and data pipeline.
 It appears the game is